 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 Staff were clear about the vision and their responsibilities in relation - There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures to govern activity and held regular governance - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
-This included arrangements to monitor and improve quality and identify risk. - The provider was aware of and complied with the requirements of the duty of candour.
+The practice had a number of policies and procedures to govern activity and held regular governance meetings.
+However, we noted practice activity was not always consistent with practice policy following the development of new systems and processes. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
+This included arrangements to monitor and improve quality and identify risk.
+We noted reliance was placed on the building owners to monitor and identify risks related to building management.
+However, the practice did not have an effective system in place to gain assurance identified risks were appropriately mitigated.

+- The provider was aware of and complied with the requirements of the duty of candour.
 The partners encouraged a culture of openness and honesty.
-The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken

-- The practice proactively sought feedback from staff and patients, which it acted on.
-The patient participation group was active. - There was a strong focus on continuous learning and improvement at all levels.
+The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - The practice proactively sought feedback from staff and patients, which it acted on.
+The patient participation group (PPG) was active.
+Members of the PPG told us the practice listened to and acted on the views of patients and the PPG. - There was a focus on continuous learning and improvement at all levels.